Severin Cecile Abega: Bibliography

 A man tells the story of his friend who will be executed by a professional who receives his orders from people at the higher echelons of society.
-Kyrielle, a young lady, tries to see him to plead the life of her boyfriend, but falls in love with the "bourreau".
+Kyrielle, a young lady, tries to see him to plead for the life of her boyfriend, but falls in love with the "bourreau".
 This book, full of humor, succeeds in relating the desensitization of society in the faces of horror.